makeabilitylab/physcomp/pages/microcontrollers/index.md

 ---
 This is the parent page for arduino!

+This is a test of an image copy/pasted

 # Things to add
 - The basics of microcontrollers
 - Digital Input